AlexMiranda16/Physical_Robot_Introduction_ROS2/README.md

 You will also need to configure device identification ports attributed by the OS.

-For you to know to how to install all the software and how to create fixed tty device ports, you can download this PDF file.
-This guide provides additional information to possible installtion and configuration problems.
+For you to know how to install all the software and how to create fixed tty device ports, you can download the following PDF file.
+This guide provides additional information to possible installation and configuration problems.

 [Software_Installation_Env_Config.pdf](https://github.com/AlexMiranda16/Physical_Robot_Introduction_ROS2/files/9583154/Software_Installation_Env_Config.pdf)